 We believe in equal opportunities for all the children in our school, irrespective of social background, culture, race, gender or ability.
 In order to ensure future progress and success, we aim to provide a curriculum that is broad and balanced.

 We firmly believe that we provide a learning environment that is safe, secure, structured, motivating, exciting, caring, but above all happy, that enables all children to develop a sense of high self-esteem in order to meet the challenge of not only attaining high academic achievement but also of pursuing high personal aspirations in all they do.
-This commitment was identified by Ofsted in June 2015.
-“The school places a high emphasis on promoting pupils’ good spiritual, moral, social and cultural development.
-Pupils are well prepared for their next stage of education and for life in modern Britain”.

 The Department for Education states that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”